HEFTIEProject/heftie-textbook/book/4-processing.md

 This uses the concept of a 'delayed' function, taken from the [`joblib`](https://joblib.readthedocs.io) Python library.
 When a delayed function is called, it is not run, but instead a reference to the function and the arguments to be applied to it are saved.
-Lets see how this works with a simple exmaple:
+Lets see how this works with a simple example:

 ```{code-cell} ipython3
 import joblib